Petra

 Al’Aqaba and Petra

-Last year (2019) we had the opportunity to go to Petra, Jordan.
+In 2019 I had the opportunity to go to Petra, Jordan.
 To any Indiana Jones enthusiast, it’s also known as the location of the Holy Grail from Indiana Jones and the Last Crusade.

 Petra in itself is not that close to the water.
 It’s about a 3-hour drive from the Port of Al’Aqaba, Jordan.
 We went on a tour organized by the company specifically for crew.
 However, you can hire individual drivers to bring you to Petra.
 Those that I know that did this felt safe and comfortable with their driver.
 As always you should use caution when hiring someone to take you long distances away from your port.
 I recommend taking a picture of both your driver, their taxi license number, as well as their license/registration plate number and sending them to someone not with you.
 Let whomever you send it to know when you will contact them again and keep to it.